 Upon bid award, all bid documents will be available for examination in accordance with the State of California Public Disclosure Laws.

-A list of bidders for all classes of commodities and services normally purchased by the City is maintained in the Purchasing Division.
+A list of bidders for all classes of commodities and services normally purchased by the City is maintained in each Division that normally solicits bids.
 These lists are reviewed prior to soliciting bids.
 The advantage of being on our list is to increase the potential of a vendor being notified of our needs.

 Being on the bidders list does not guarantee that you will receive bids.
 The number of potential bidders sometimes prohibits the mailing of bids to every vendor listed under a particular commodity or service.

-To remain abreast of the City's current bids, you should keep in contact with the Purchasing Division to check the current listing of bids.
-You can contact the City Purchasing Division or via e-mail at email@example.com or view the City's website at www.ci.antioch.ca.us to obtain the most current information on bids being solicited by the City.
+To remain abreast of the City’s current bids, you should keep in contact with each Division you are interested in bidding for work for (i.e., Public Works) to check the current listing of bids or view the City’s website at www.ci.antioch.ca.us to obtain the most current information on bids being solicited by the City.

-To be placed on our Bid List, please call the Purchasing Division at 925-779-7055, contact via fax at 779-6817, or by written request.
-A vendor Information Application will be sent out immediately.
-One can also be downloaded from our website.
+To be placed on our Bid List, please call the soliciting Division, or submit a written request.
+A vendor Information Application can be downloaded from our website.

 Bonding and Sureties